It’s About The $$$

 - What has come before with these *type* of characters, in these *type* of stories?

 - How is mine i) the same ii) but different?

 - Reject UNIFORMITY.
 Reject MONOTONY.

 - Think “left of the middle” NOT “out of the left field”!

 - Be realistic.
 What’s on the page may change if you’re lucky enough to get produced – and for a variety of mad reasons, too.
 But you have to get that far, first.
 Good luck!!

 Get A Free Ebook!!!

 Interested in more commentary on characterisation?
-Then get a free 28 page ebook, The B2W Ultimate Blueprint On How NOT To Write Female Characters, HERE or click on the pic on the left and sign up for B2W Writer Wednesday and Scriptchat Sunday updates.
+Then get a free 28 page ebook, How NOT To Write Female Characters HERE by signing up for my mailing list.